ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-dictionary.markdown

 3. <u>__Ghissu:__</u>

 	(n.)The kind of person everyone wants to become, but can’t; and therefore subjects those who can to social ridicule.
-Characterised by high GPA and (generally) absent social life.
-Read more.<br />
+Characterised by high GPA and (generally) absent social life.  <a href="/section/academics">Read more.</a><br />

 	_“What!
 Abhijeet got a grace mark from sir because of his regularity and attention in class and managed to clear his backlog?
 That __ghissu__! “_